jpmckeown/talon/README.md

 ### Asset delivery

-Images and audio files should be placed in the `public` folder.
+Images and audio files should be placed in the `public/assets` folder.

 Also I have put development files (e.g. Aseprite) in /dev/art

-My script generating placeholder cards image is at /dev/code/cards_maker.py
+My script generating a deck of blank cards, and then writing ID characters A[ce], 2, to K[ing] in the top-left of each card, and a suit symbol in the top-right, is in /dev/code

-The top of card needs character e.g. "7" and suit symbol, but the lower area of card which currently has a rectangle of Suit colour and placeholder letter is where a contributed graphic will go.
-A simicould be placed in all cards at once using a similar script.
+The mid-lower area of each card currently has a placeholder graphic drawn with Suit colour and that is where a graphic contributed during the project will appear.
+You only need to save any graphics in /public/assets/art and I can adjust the script to overlay them on cards within the spritesheet.

 ## Credits

-This project was made possible by the code in a tutorial created by Scott Westover.</a>
+This project was made possible by the code in a Phaser tutorial created by Scott Westover.